peritor/simply_stored/README.md

     log.data_size
     # => 11238132

 This will create an item on S3 in the specified bucket.
 The item will use the ID of the log object as the key and the body will be the data attribute.
-This way you can store big files outside of CouchDB or SimpleDB.
+This way you can store big files outside of CouchDB.

-CouchDB - Soft delete
+Soft delete
 =============

 SimplyStored also has support for "soft deleting" - much like acts_as_paranoid.
 Items will then not be deleted but only marked as deleted.
 This way you can recover them later.